Sustainability is in our Roots

-We also help keep other materials out of the waste stream and operate our very own recycling center in Elizabeth, NJ.
-The facility, which operates just about “24-7,” has recycled over 2.5 MILLION TONS of materials since first opening in the late 1970s!
-In 2017 alone, our stores recycled 143,588 thousand tons of waxed and corrugated cardboard, 4,221 tons of plastics, 571 tons of newspaper, 190 tons of office paper and 38 tons of metal.
-The recycling program is always growing, and we recently added plastic receipt spool cores and ShopRite gift cards!
+We also keep materials out of the waste stream and operate our very own recycling center.
+The facility has recycled over 2.6 million tons of materials since first opening in the late 1970s.
+Last year, our stores recycled 128,648 tons of waxed and corrugated cardboard, 421 tons of newspaper, 132 tons of office paper, and 38 tons of metal.
+ShopRite also composted more than 8,200 tons of food waste at our stores.

-We'd like to send a special thank you to our friends at: Association of New Jersey Environmental Commissions, Audubon Society of New Jersey & Connecticut, Blue Water Baltimore, Chesapeake Bay Foundation, Clean Communities Council, Clean Ocean Action, Clearwater of New Jersey, Coastal Research & Education Society of Long Island, Conserve Wildlife Foundation of New Jersey, Friends of Island Beach State Park, Partnership for the Delaware Estuary, Delaware Riverkeeper Network, Delaware River Sojourn, Greater Newark Conservancy, Hackensack River keeper, Inc., Hudson River Sloop Clearwater, Inc., Jersey Shore Partnership, Nature Conservancy, New Jersey Envirothon, New Jersey Highlands Coalition, Pennsylvania Forestry Foundation/Team River Runner, Pollinator Partnership, Raritan Headwaters Association, Soundwaters of Connecticut, and Wetlands Institute.
+So much is possible when people come together to make a difference.
+ShopRite works with the following environmental organizations to create more sustainable communities: Audubon Societies of New Jersey & Connecticut, Blue Water Baltimore, Chesapeake Bay Foundation (CBF), Clean Communities of New Jersey, Clean Ocean Action (COA), Coastal Research & Education Society of Long Island (CRESLI), Conserve Wildlife Foundation of New Jersey, Delaware Estuary Partnership, Delaware Riverkeeper Network (DRN), Delaware River Sojourn, Edmund Niles Hyuck Preserve & Biological Research Station, Friends of Island Beach State Park, Greater Newark Conservancy, Hackensack Riverkeeper, Inc., Hudson River Sloop Clearwater, Inc., Jersey Shore Partnership, KNOX Inc. of CT, New Jersey Highlands Coalition, New Jersey Envirothon, Partnership for the Delaware Estuary, Pollinator Partnership, Raritan Headwaters Association, Soundwaters of CT, The Nature Conservancy and The Wetlands Institute.